zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

     sudo -E /home/oracle/demo/hedwig-0.7/bin/run.sh start
     </copy>
     ```
+## Task 2: Start OIG Components

-4. Open a new terminal session remotely using an SSH client and proceed as shown below to start all components as “*oracle*” user
+1. Open a new terminal session *remotely using an SSH client* and proceed as shown below to start all components as “*oracle*” user

     ```
     <copy>sc start all</copy>